Code-Institute-Submissions/wildlife-quiz-game/README.md

 ## UX Design

 Details of the UX design are available in the 'Documentation' folder in the 'Design' subfolder.
-This document outlines how I approached the design of this site.
+This document outlines how I approached the UI design of this site.

 ## Features